By Susan Weintrob

 Nov.
 7, 2018

-Politics has entered the blame game with the devastating tragedy at Pittsburgh’s Tree of Life synagogue.
+Politics has entered the blame game with the devastating tragedy at Pittsburgh’s Etz Chaim Synagogue.
 As mourners had the heartbreaking task of planning multiple funerals, the Left wing was busy blaming

 Donald Trump.
 That was far easier than recognizing the several thousand-year-old history of anti-Semitism, the radical Left’s rising hatred of Jews, academic bias against all things Israel, and social

 media’s ability to target Jews.
 Far more convenient to blame Trump, the most supportive President of the Jewish people and Israel that the US ever had, as Israeli Ambassador Ron Dermer characterized

-Many in the media and politics ignored the decades-long rising rate of anti-Semitism on college campuses and in politics.
+Many in the media and politics ignored the decade-long rising rate of anti-Semitism on college campuses and in politics.
 Dangerous alliances exist on the Left, the media, universities and feminists.